How to import locations from CSV to your Store Locator widget

 Menu

-Do you have a restaurant among your locations?
-Include a menu button that redirects visitors to explore the variety of dining options offered by this restaurant:
+If you have a restaurant among your locations, you can add a menu button that redirects visitors to explore the dining options offered:

 9